macarthur-lab/matchbox/README.md

 	- Build source files (maven is required to be on your system).
 At this point MongoDB should be installed and wired into your application via resources/appliation.properties.
 If you haven't, some tests will fail and your build will fail.

-		For now, you can skip tests and build with,
+		For now, if you like, you can skip tests and build without MongoDB with,

 		mvn -Dmaven.test.skip=true clean install package

-		to wire in MongoDB, update the following lines in top-level resources/appliation.properties appropriately (add in your Java key certificate key store to enable Java HTTPS connections to other nodes,
+		To buid with tests you will have to wire in MongoDB.
+To wire in MongoDB, update the following lines in top-level resources/appliation.properties appropriately (add in your Java key certificate key store to enable Java HTTPS connections to other nodes,
 		```
 		spring.http.encoding.force=false
 		logging.file=logs/spring-boot-logging.log